Pallavighxsh/hot_seat/README.md

 - If this test paper will be used in any official exam, please check the contents first, as errors typical in GenAI may be there.

-- Works best when generating 10 MCQ questions each for multiple topics.
+- Works best when generating 10 questions each for multiple topics.
 Create a cluster of topics in your area and enter them in topics.txt